Morgantown, West Virginia: Arts and culture

+The Metropolitan Theatre is the center of performing arts in Morgantown.
+The Monongalia Arts Center works with the visual, performing, and literary arts communities in the city through programming and educational outreach.
+Other museums in the city include the West Virginia University Art Museum and Morgantown History Museum.

+Parks and recreation

+Core Arboretum is owned by West Virginia University and consists of mostly old-growth forest on steep hillside and Monongahela River flood plain.
+It includes densely wooded areas with 3.5 mi of walking trails, as well as 3 acre of lawn planted with specimen trees.
+Other parks in Morgantown include Hazel Ruby McQuain Riverfront Park and the Caperton and Deckers Creek Rail-Trails.

+Athletic centers include Milan Puskar Stadium and Hope Coliseum, the home West Virginia Mountaineers football and basketball teams, respectively.

+Dorsey Knob is a mountain at the southern edge of Morgantown that reaches 1398 ft in elevation.

 Sports

-Baseball

 The West Virginia Black Bears are a collegiate summer baseball team based in Morgantown.
 The team is part of the MLB Draft League.
 Games are played at the Monongalia County Ballpark in nearby Granville.

-Running

 The inaugural Morgantown Marathon was held in September 2015.
 The 26.2 mi course winds through Morgantown's seven wards and is characterized by its elevation changes.
 Official times from the Morgantown Marathon can be used for Boston Marathon qualification.
 In addition to the full marathon race, the Morgantown Marathon also includes The Mountain Mama 8k and a half-marathon.